WGUNDERWOOD/wgunderwood.github.io/publications.markdown

 Two Sigma Investments, New York,
 July 2023

-- Statistical Foundations of Data Science and their Applications, Princeton University,
+- Statistical Foundations of Data Science,
+Princeton University,
 May 2023